waynecarter/simple-intelligence/service/README.md

      ```
 3. **Start the Service:** Run `intelligence.go`

-### Example cURL Call
+### Example CURL Call

-Here is an example of how to make a cURL call directly to the intelligence service:
+Here is an example of how to make a CURL call directly to the intelligence service:

 ```sh
 curl -X POST "http://localhost:8080/intelligence?model=sentiment" \